sidebase/docs/content/50.blog/posts/introduction-to-nuxt-authentication.md

 One example is passport-local.
 This module allows authentication via username and password in Node.js applications.
 It can integrate with Passport (authentication middleware for Node.js).
 Local authentication can be integrated into any application or framework that supports Connect-style middleware.

 Another example is passport-activedirectory.
 It’s a module for authenticating users in a Node.js application using Active Directory.
 Active Directory is a Microsoft technology for managing users, groups, and computers in a network.
 It provides additional functionality that can be useful for verifying user information.
 Especially in cases where users belong to nested AD groups.

+_*In this article we use the terms ‘module’ and ‘library’ interchangeably as they are not clearly defined within the Javascript and Nuxt ecosystem._

 ## What’s the future of nuxt-auth?